Welcome to Paper Knife

 Coming for you so sharp, even Hemingway would say ‘Ouch!’

-I’ll post new content every couple of weeks, depending on circumstances, mood, and whether or not I have anything interesting to share.
-This flexible schedule allows me to maintain the quality of our discussions while ensuring a steady flow of engaging material.
+I’ll post new content every so often, depending on circumstances, mood, and whether or not I have anything interesting to share.

 I encourage you to read along and share your thoughts along the way, as your perspectives will enrich our discussions and hopefully lead to new discoveries.
 Lovers of modernist literature, budding bibliophiles, school teachers, priests, lawyers, trapeze artists, burlesque dancers—everyone is welcome!